 Psoriasis and Delivery

 Let your obstetrician know that you have psoriasis and tell her about any treatments you are using.
-It's also important to let your provider know if you have genital psoriasis so she can be mindful of the sensitivity of your skin.
+It's also important to let your provider know if you have genital psoriasis (learn more about genital psoriasis by requesting our free guide) so she can be mindful of the sensitivity of your skin.
 With both vaginal and C-section births, it is possible to experience the Koebner [KEB-ner] phenomenon.
 This is a flare in psoriasis symptoms in areas where the skin has been injured.

 Treating Psoriasis While Pregnant or Breastfeeding

 Many health care providers recommend women avoid psoriasis treatments altogether or use only the safest forms during conception, pregnancy and breastfeeding.
 Each psoriasis treatment has a different set of precautions, so it is important to work with your health care provider to decide which treatment is safest for you and your baby.

 Topicals are often recommended to treat psoriasis in women who are pregnant or breastfeeding.
 Over-the-counter products, such as moisturizers, can also help manage symptoms.

 If you are breastfeeding, it is advised to use caution when applying topical treatments to the breasts to avoid passing the medication to the baby.

 Treatment with UVB phototherapy is generally safe during pregnancy and is a commonly prescribed treatment for pregnant and breastfeeding women.
 Wearing a covering or sunscreen on the face is recommended to prevent melasma (a condition common in pregnant women that causes the appearance of brown spots).